Armed rebellion by Wagner chief Prigozhin underscores erosion of Russian legal system

 Until last week, the Kremlin has never admitted to funding the company, with private mercenary groups technically illegal in Russia.
 But President Vladimir Putin revealed the state paid Wagner almost $1 billion in just one year, while Prigozhin’s other company earned about the same from government contracts.
 Putin wondered aloud whether any of it was stolen.

-The developments around Prigozhin, who remains unpunished despite Putin’s labeling of his revolt as treason, underscored what St. Petersburg municipal council memberl Nikita Yuferev called the “gradual erosion of the legal system” in Russia.
+The developments around Prigozhin, who remains unpunished despite Putin’s labeling of his revolt as treason, underscored what St. Petersburg municipal council member Nikita Yuferev called the “gradual erosion of the legal system” in Russia.

 Andrei Kolesnikov, senior fellow at the Carnegie Russia Eurasia Center, writing about the mutiny in a column, concluded: “The fabric of the state is disintegrating.”